When Is Stink Bug Season?

 What Precautions and Measures are Taken During Stink Bug Season?

 Given the nuisance that stink bugs pose, precautions and active measures are employed during stink bug season, especially in regions where they pose a significant threat to agriculture and home peace.
+Below is a table that outlines various strategies to mitigate stink bug issues, suitable for different settings and severity levels:

 Why is there a high-risk period of stink bugs from September to April in places like Australia and New Zealand?